-In 2011, Cs-137 was detected in both indicator and control station sediment samples.
-It has been found in over 95% of all of the sediment samples collected back through preoperation, and is generally attributed to the atmospheric nuclear weapons tests or to the Chernobyl incident.
-As shown in Table 3-1, the average at the indicator station was 40.2 pCi/kg-dry and the average at the control station was 61.2 pCi/kg-dry.
-The difference between the indicator and control stations (21 pCi/kg-dry) is not statistically discernible since it is less than the MDD of 261 pCi/kg-dry.
+In 2012, Cs-137 was detected in both indicator and control station sediment samples from the spring collection.
+No radionuclides were detected in either the control or indicator station samples from the fall collection.
+Cs-137 has been found in over 95% of all of the sediment samples collected back through preoperation, and is generally attributed to atmospheric nuclear weapons tests or to the Chernobyl incident.
+As shown in Table 3-1, the concentration of Cs-137 detected in the indicator station sample from the spring collection was 30.3 pCi/kg-dry and the concentration at the control station was 91.6 pCi/kg-dry.
+Because the value at the control station was higher than the value at the indicator station, it can be concluded that effluents from plant Hatch did not contribute to environmental concentrations.
+Due to the low number of samples, MDD was not able to be used to evaluate the data.
 The MDC for Cs-137 in sediment is 180 pCi/kg-dry.
 The historical trending of the average annual detectable Cs-137 concentration in sediment is provided in Figure 4.8-2 and Table 4.8-2.